UoB-COMSM0110/2024-group-3/docs/report/design.md

 ## Overview of Collision Detection

 The objects discussed above form the entities in the game, but they alone do not create a playable game.
-To bring the components together a 'controller' class has been implemented in 'GameScreen'.
-'GameScreen' combines and utilises these objects to create gameplay by managing interactions, updates, and rendering of game entities.
+To bring the components together a 'controller' class has been implemented in `GameScreen`. `GameScreen` combines and utilises these objects to create gameplay by managing interactions, updates, and rendering of game entities.
 This class instantiates all available entities in the game via setup and constructor methods, and then manages the update of the game state between each frame.
-Below is a snippet from 'GameScreen' which highlights the entities it manages that form the game.
+Below is a snippet from `GameScreen` which highlights the entities it manages that form the game.

 ```
 private Object[][] mapGridObjectData;